-The Sony NEX-F3's burst mode was already limited in terms of depth, especially for raw shooters.
+The Sony NEX-F3's burst mode was already limited in terms of depth, especially for RAW shooters.
 The NEX-3N is even more so, with fine-quality JPEG burst depths in particular slashed in half, compared to the earlier camera.
-That's also accompanied by a reduction in burst rate from 5.5 to four frames per second even with exposure and focus locked from the first frame, and a sedate 2.5 frames per second with each frame being individually focused and metered.
-With that said, if your reflexes are up to the task or you don't shoot a lot of moving subjects, the burst performance concerns are worth overlooking.
+That's also accompanied by a reduction in burst rate from 5.5 to 4 frames per second even with exposure and focus locked from the first frame, and a sedate 2.5 frames per second with each frame being individually focused and metered.
+With that said, if your reflexes are up to the task, or you don't shoot a lot of moving subjects, the burst performance concerns are worth overlooking.

-Admittedly I've only an afternoon's shooting under my belt so far, but my initial feeling is that the NEX-3N's image quality, like that of its predecessor, is pretty pleasing.
-Autofocus and exposure generally seemed accurate, and although I'm still not a fan of Sony's menu system and playback-mode interface, overall the NEX-3N is a fairly approachable camera with a generous array of shooting aids to help consumers get the shot they're after.
+Admittedly I only had a short time shooting the camera, but I thought the NEX-3N's image quality, like that of its predecessor, was pretty pleasing.
+Autofocus and exposure were generally accurate, and although I'm still not a fan of Sony's menu system and playback-mode interface, overall the NEX-3N is a fairly approachable camera with a generous array of shooting aids to help consumers get the shot they're after.

 And while the grip isn't the most comfortable, I did appreciate some of the other physical changes to the Sony NEX-3N's design.
 Even for somebody like me who largely shoots with DSLRs, the new on-camera zoom rocker is a nice addition.
 I'm not a huge fan of fly-by-wire lens rings in the first place, and zooming with the rocker just felt more natural for an electronic zoom, letting me focus on the framing and my subject instead.
-Of course, not everybody will disagree with me, but if you don't, you can still use the controls on the lens, as well.
+Of course, not everybody will agree with me, but if you don't, you can still use the controls on the lens, as well.
 And I do mean controls, plural.
 The lens itself bears both a fly-by-wire zoom ring, and also a slider on the lower-left quadrant of the lens barrel.

 Zoom control, incidentally, is perhaps a little bewildering.
 You're provided with no less than three ways to control the zoom, none of which can be disabled, and none of whose function can be changed.
-That's something I'd like to see Sony address in a firmware update; the lens ring could be better used, in my opinion, for controlling variables such as focus, shutter speed, or aperture.
+That's something I'd like to see Sony address in a firmware update; the lens ring could be better used, in my opinion, for controlling variables such as focus, shutter speed or aperture.
 I actually disliked it as a zoom control, because there's no feedback "feel" in the fly-by-wire system (although the lens does vibrate as the zoom motor drives it to its new focal length), and it has a very short throw indeed.
 More often than not I found myself bumping one of the duplicate controls, and wishing it wasn't there -- but at least one of them has to be there for the lens to support other NEX-series cameras, which lack an on-camera zoom control.
-(As of now, that's all of them other than the NEX-3N.)
+(As of now, that includes all of them other than the NEX-3N.)

 But as I said, I did like the new control on the camera body, and it's perhaps not fair to ding the camera for the lens' design, even if it is part of the kit bundle.
 I also appreciated the new shutter button position, and the return to a power control integrated into the shutter button cluster.